Essay

 When one more token is generated, that frontier moves forward.

+The current step depends on a carried frontier.
 The next step depends on the state the current step leaves behind.
+That is exactly the continuity a trace records.

 Decode as repeated state transition A static diagram describing transformer decode as state in, repeated local work, token output, and state out.
 The frontier moves forward The visible sequence grows, and the carried surface grows with it. t0 t1 t2 t3 next carried context larger frontier